 - Animals: There are plenty of cute pets waiting to be loved at your local shelter.
 Remember that adopting older dogs has its benefits too.
 For example, you won't need to bother with potty training, and most dogs calm down after they pass the rapscallion puppy stage.

 - Designer bags: Vintage bags give the classic brand names a one-of-a-kind twist (after all, you don't see these golden oldies in stores anymore!).
+Find one from a thrift store or online at places like Poshmark.
 You can also consider renting a handbag from Avelle's Bag Borrow or Steal.

 - Furniture: There are plenty of great deals on Craigslist, and if your friends or neighbors are giving away their old furniture, that's even better.
 Don't be afraid to check out thrift stores, as well; you can find some unique pieces with great price tags.
 But keep in mind that staying away from used furniture with fabric will lower the risk of bringing bed bugs into your home.

 - Residences: Ah, the great rent vs. buy debate!
 It depends on whether buying a house is within your means and what state your finances are in.
 Renting is not always a bad thing; sometimes it's a more sensible choice for people who are living more transient lifestyles.
 Remember the seven-year rule: seriously consider renting if you're going to be in a place for less than seven years.